zarf-dev/proposals/0048-schema-update-process/README.md

 #### Story 3

-As a package creator, I want to update my package definition to the v1beta1 schema, so I run `zarf dev upgrade-schema --to v1beta1` with a zarf.yaml in my current directory and it outputs the converted package definition to stdout.
+As a package creator, I want to update my package definition to the v1beta1 schema, so I run `zarf dev upgrade-schema . --to v1beta1 > zarf.yaml` against the directory containing my zarf.yaml.
+The command writes the converted definition to stdout, replacing my existing zarf.yaml.

 #### Story 4